mmathys/merkle-signature/README.md

 Basic implementation of the merkle signing algorithm.
 It supports:

-- Creation of a merkle tree (arbitrary length)
+- Creation of a merkle tree (arbitrary number of leaves, not restricted to 2^n)
 - Merkle tree path generation
 - Merkle tree path verification (see `VerifyPath`)